 The twisted meter-long blue thing... well, that's a charming example of a local craft--an abstract sculpture made by molding a blue claylike substance ubiquitous on the tundra: mammoth poop.
 Well, grenla poop, but though a grenla is a centauroid too, like most Kakalean megafauna, one look and you'd say mammoth.
 Big, hairy, big, tusky, and big.

 This isn't really the tundra, of course, as the furry background shows, but a dramatic performance I saw months later, back on Port Bóronak on Homa's east coast where we started, after the whole trip was over.
-Frizia was touring the coast with a popular show-and-tell (well, dance-and-sing) of her travels around the North.
+Frizia was touring the coast with a popular show-and-tell (well, song-and-dance) of her travels around the North.
 Travel tales are more common than tragedies on the Kakalean stage; though romance and comedy are still more popular--Kakaleans aren't THAT alien.
 But you'll be seeing a disproportionate number of travel scenes in these pages, since geography and ecology are our proper focus here.
 I'd never stoop to cheap laughs or use nudity and sex to lure in audiences.
 No.

 You spend the next few weeks steadily trekking (at Kakalean half-speed) across this steppe at the foot of the Kitan ice-tongue.
 You skirt the shores of a string of great lakes--Lake Ngalch, Lake Yut, Lake Chora, Lake Reibu...

 Everywhere you go, you notice campsites are up in the low hills, not down by the lakeshore.
 Inconvenient for fetching water, but prudent.
 Even when the far shore is over the horizon, the glaciers calving into them can kill you.
 When a truly huge berg falls, the whole lake can suffer a freshwater tsunami.